Wandalen/willbe/doc/version2.eng/README.md

 </details>
 <details>
   <summary><a href="./concept/ResourceReflector.md#map-of-paths">Map of paths</a></summary>
-  A field of a reflector and a technique to describe set of files to include as many files as required and to exclude unwanted files with help of excluding conditions and globs.
+  A field of a reflector and a technique to describe the set of files to include as many files as required and to exclude unwanted files with help of excluding conditions and globs.
 </details>
 <details>
   <summary><a href="./concept/ResourceStep.md#Resource-step">Resource step</a></summary>